rjonwalcloud/demo/README.md

 ## Usage

-Go to respecitive folder of the tools you want to test.
+Go to respective folder of the tools you want to test.

-For example: To test terrform, goto folder poc_terraform and check README.md file and follow the steps mentioned there.
+For example: To test terraform, goto folder poc_terraform and check README.md file and follow the steps mentioned there.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>